Skip to main contentSkip to docs navigation

 Select

-Floating labels also work with .form-select elements.
-Unlike inputs, select menus will always show the <label> in its floated state.
+Select menus also work inside .form-floating using the .form-input class.
+Unlike inputs, select menus always show the label in its floated state, since :placeholder-shown never matches a <select>.

 <div class="form-floating">